Sujithanavalar/Electricity-Billing-System-JavaFX/README.md

-Notes- For simplicity, user credentials and security code are hardcoded
+**Notes**- For simplicity, user credentials and security code are hardcoded
 - Twilio phone number and recipient number should be in E.164 format (e.g., "+91XXXXXXXXXX")
 - Customize UI components and business logic as needed If you'd like help creating .gitignore, .classpath, or a license file to match this, I’d be happy to add that too.
 Just let me know how you'd like to polish it further.